rahul-acr/bamboo/README.md

 # Bamboo

-Bamboo is a python based simple command line tool for creating regular backups
+Bamboo is a python based simple command line tool for creating regular file transfer and backups.
+Bamboo provides simple yet useful features to automate the file transfers as per configurations.

-## Description

-Bamboo is simple command line tool

 ## Build